Giamgiu/PollyGUI/README.md

 ## Raspberry Pi Compatibility

 The `light_chatty.py` script is specifically designed to run on Raspberry Pi.
-It uses Tkinter, which comes pre-installed with Raspberry Pi OS, making it an ideal choice for lightweight GUI applications on this platform.
+It uses Tkinter, which comes pre-installed with Raspberry Pi OS.

 ## Installation